 When I was sailing in Puerto Galera, there was a lot of talk about four sailors – two Canadians (John Ridsdel and Robert Hall), one Norwegian (Kjartan Sekkingstad), and one Filipino woman (Marites Flor) that were kidnapped from a supposedly secure Holiday Oceanview Marina in Davao City in the Philippines on September 2015.

-All four of these individuals were members of the Puerto Galera Yacht Club that I was sailing with.
+All four were the Puerto Galera Yacht Club members that I was sailing with.

 They took their boat down to Davao for some maintenance and repairs; it was supposed to be a quick trip, and then they would return to Puerto Galera again.
 But they were kidnapped off their boat in the middle of the night, in an area that many considered a safe harbor or area.

 The sailors were taken by Abus Sayyaf, a military group based on Basilan Island in the Philippines.
-The group has kidnapped many people, especially foreigners and sailors, to try to demand a ransom.
+The group kidnapped many people, especially foreigners and sailors, to demand a ransom.

 Only two of the four survived the ordeal after spending years in captivity.
 Both Robert Hall and John Ridsdel were beheaded.

-This very tragic incident highlights that if you sail around the Philippines, you need to do your homework and fully understand what and where the risks are.
-Most of the Philippines is very safe and does not have these military groups operating, but there are some areas where it is not safe to sail or travel as there is a risk of being kidnapped for a ransom.
+This tragic incident highlights that if you sail around the Philippines, you must do your homework and fully understand the risks and where.
+Most of the Philippines is very safe and does not have these military groups operating, but there are some areas where it is not safe to sail or travel as there is a risk of being kidnapped for ransom.

 Puerto Galera Yacht Club Philippines

-If you are looking for a great club to be part of and to join, we recommend the Puerto Galera Yacht Club in Puerto Galera outside Manila.
+If you are looking for a great club to join, we recommend the Puerto Galera Yacht Club in Puerto Galera outside Manila.
 You can get to the club by taking a bus or taxi from the airport and then doing a short boat ride to the Puerto Galera area.

-A few years ago, I took some of their sailing classes, and it was a great experience.
-It was a great experience with a great club filled with many fun sailors from all over the world.
+I took some of their sailing classes a few years ago, which was a great experience.
+It was a great experience with a great club filled with many fun sailors worldwide.